nokia-eda/edaadm/bundles/README.md

 # Creating boot iso for the asset talos machine:

-To boot the asset vm in an airgapped/isolated environment which can then be used as a mirror for artifacts for a eda cluster, we need to prepare a boot iso/image for the given platform (nocloud/vmware) which not only boots the TALOS basic machine + also boots the k8s controlplane and the pod images required to run mirrors for a registry, git server, web-server
+To boot the asset vm in an airgapped/isolated environment which can then be used as a mirror for artifacts for an Eda compute cluster.

-1. Login to `ghcr.io` to access images using the token:
-   1. `docker login ghcr.io -u <username> -p <password>`
+We need to prepare a boot iso/image for a given platform which bootstraps from within its boot media all resources:
+* The Talos basic machine pods
+* The k8s controlplane, CNI
+* Pod images required for the eda-shipyard to run mirrors for a registry, git server, web-server

-2. Prepare the image cache `make create-assets-host-bootstrap-image-cache`
+1. Prepare the image cache `make create-assets-host-bootstrap-image-cache`
-3. Create the iso:
+2. Create the iso:
    1. `make create-asset-vm-metal-boot-iso`
    2. `make create-asset-vm-nocloud-boot-iso`
    3. `make create-asset-vm-vmware-boot-ova`

+> [!note]
+>
+> `EDA_ASSETS_IMAGE_CACHE` can be used to point to a bundle file for an older asset + shipyard combo.
+>
+> eg: `make create-assets-host-bootstrap-image-cache EDA_ASSETS_IMAGE_CACHE=eda-assets-image-cache-2-0-0.yaml` for Talos 1.9.2 + 2.x shipyard

 ---